miles-alexander/mass-shootings-analysis/README.md

-# Mass Shootings in the United States: A Data-Driven Investigation
+# 📊 Mass Shootings in the U.S.: Patterns and Insights

 ## Overview